 A Streetcorner Named Empathy

-In the town nearest my home, a smallish town on the San Francisco peninsula called Burlingame, there’s a street corner that evokes in me, at various times, pretty much the full gamut of human emotions.
+In the town nearest my home, a smallish town on the San Francisco peninsula, there’s a street corner that evokes in me, at various times, pretty much the full gamut of human emotions.
 In many ways it’s a typical street corner.
-It has a coffee shop with a few tables outside, where retirees sit and chat.
+It has a coffee shop with a few tables outside where retirees sit and chat.
 Exercisers hang out after their morning workout.
 A man with a beard works on a crossword puzzle.
 Commuters rush in and out, grabbing their pre-ordered coffees on their way to the train station down the block.

 I feel embarrassment when I see the Burlingame police officers stationed in front of the Apple store every day, because it reminds me of how privileged I am to be able to afford a new Apple device every few months.
 A couple years ago there was a series of robberies at the store, often during the day when the store was open.
 Shoplifters would come in and scoop up thousands of dollars of devices from the tables, cutting the security cords before running out the door.
 Since then there’s been a police SUV parked in front of the store with one or two officers on duty, every day.